 - Add sliced red onion, veggie and chickpea mix, spinach/rocker, parsley, seed mix and feta.
 Mix together.

-- In a small bowl mix dressing ingredients; olive oil, fresh lemon juice, Dijon mustard, rice malt vinegar and dill.
+- In a small bowl mix dressing ingredients; olive oil, fresh lemon juice, Dijon mustard, rice malt syrup and dill.

 - Serve in individual bowls.
 Before service sprinkle with extra chopped parsley, a few dill leaves and drizzle with dressing.